University of Wisconsin–Madison

 Limnology in Action: Numb Feet and a Bucket Full of Rusties

 The weather keeps alternating between chilly and warm as Lindsey Sargent, a graduate student from the University of Notre Dame, steers our small boat out into Star Lake in northern Wisconsin’s Vilas County.
-We’re on …
+We’re on the hunt for the invasive rusty crayfish.
+Today, Lindsey is out collecting crayfish to bring back to Trout Lake Station, …

 Late Spring, but Early Start for Crystal Mixing Experiment

 by Colin Smith Year two of the Crystal Lake Mixing Project’s rainbow smelt (Osmerus mordax) eradication efforts have officially begun.
-The project is testing a new method of removing cold water invasive fish from a …
+The project is testing a new method of removing cold water invasive fish from a lake inhabited by warm water tolerant native species.
+Essentially, the experiment involves big trampoline-like air bladders that rise and fall …

 Invasives Hitch Rides with Boaters, Not Birds

 When it comes to moving in to Wisconsin lakes, aquatic invasive species have a preferred mode of transport – one that often involves an outboard motor.
-Scientists at the UW-Madison Center for Limnology and the …
+Scientists at the UW-Madison Center for Limnology and the Wisconsin Department of Natural Resources are in the middle of a five year study exploring the spread and distribution of …